-The Sonova Group is headquartered in Stäfa, Switzerland, and is active in over 90 countries.
-Sonova has subsidiaries in over 30 countries and a network of independent distributors serving other markets.
-Details of its business segments can be found in Note 6 of the consolidated financial statements.
+The Sonova Group is headquartered in Stäfa, Switzerland, and is active in over 100 countries.
+Sonova has subsidiaries in over 30 countries and a network of independent distributors serving additional markets.
+Details of its business segments can be found in Note 6 to the consolidated financial statements.